 CTA

-Open the extractor, upload a dense scatter plot, and try the color-based extraction on each visible cluster.
-A 200-point three-color scatter finishes in under three minutes, including calibration and export.
-No login required for a single run.
-For the broader extraction workflow, the pillar guide covers all four steps.
+Open the extractor, upload a dense scatter plot, try color-based extraction on each cluster.
+A 200-point three-color scatter finishes in under three minutes including calibration and export.
+No login required.
+For the broader workflow, the pillar guide covers all four steps.